 When designing a printed circuit board layout, it is important to return the load ground, the output compensation ground, and the low level (feedback and input) grounds to the circuit board ground point through separate paths.
 Otherwise, large currents flowing along a ground conductor will generate voltages on the conductor which can effectively act as signals at the input, resulting in high frequency oscillation or excessive distortion.
-It is advisable to keep the output compensation components and the 0.1 μ F supply decoupling capacitors as close as possible to the LM675 to reduce the effects of PCB trace resistance and inductance.
-For the same reason, the ground return paths for these components and be.
+It is advisable to keep the output compensation components and the 0.1 μF supply decoupling capacitors as close as possible to the LM675 to reduce the effects of PCB trace resistance and inductance.
+For the same reason, the ground return paths for these components should be as short as possible.